-HONORS ALGEBRA 1-2 Year-Long Course: 2121-2122 Grades: 9 Prerequisite: Instructor approval required Credit Type: Math This course is designed for the student who has a strong interest and motivation for mathematics.
+HONORS ALGEBRA 1-2 Prerequisite: Instructor approval required Credit Type: Math This course is designed for the student who has a strong interest and motivation for mathematics.
 It is a rigorous course that covers the same topics as Algebra 1-2, but at a greater depth and with more complexity.
 For placement purposes, the student's MAP score is 248 or higher.
-Grades: 9-10 Prerequisite: Honors Algebra 1-2 or equivalent - Instructor approval required Credit Type: Math This course is an in-depth study of geometric Concepts for students who have a strong interest and motivation to do mathematics.
+HONORS GEOMETRY 1-2Year-Long Course: 2221-2222 Grades: 9-10 Prerequisite: Honors Algebra 1-2 or equivalent - Instructor approval required Credit Type: Math This course is an in-depth study of geometric Concepts for students who have a strong interest and motivation to do mathematics.
 Solid, plane, and coordinate geometry is studied in-depth.
-Grades: 10-11 Prerequisite: Honors Algebra 1-2 and Honors Geometry 1-2 - Instructor approval required Credit Type: Math This course is highly rigorous course that covers the same topics as Algebra 3-4, but a greater depth and with more complexity.
+HONORS ALGEBRA 3-4Year-Long Course: 2321-2322 Grades: 9-11 Prerequisite: Honors Algebra 1-2 and Honors Geometry 1-2 - Instructor approval required Credit Type: Math This course is highly rigorous course that covers the same topics as Algebra 3-4, but a greater depth and with more complexity.
 It is considered a Pre-IB course.
-Grades: 11-12 Prerequisite: Honors Algebra 1-2, Honors Geometry 1-2, and Honors Algebra 3-4 - Instructor approval required Credit Type: Math This is a very rigorous Pre-Calculus course studying functions, statistics, and trigonometry.
+IB MATH SL/PRE-CALCULUS 1-2Year-Long Course: 2461-2462 Grades: 10-12 Prerequisite: Honors Algebra 1-2, Honors Geometry 1-2, and Honors Algebra 3-4 - Instructor approval required Credit Type: Math This is a very rigorous Pre-Calculus course studying functions, statistics, and trigonometry.
 It is a prerequisite for Calculus 1-2.
 The projects for Standard-Level IB Math Methods are completed in this course.

-Prerequisite: Pre-Calculus or equivalent Credit Type: Math or Elective

-This is an advanced course examining the calculus of functions of one variable.
+IB MATH SL/CALCULUS 1-2Year-Long Course: 2411-2412 Grades: 11-12 Prerequisite: Pre-Calculus or equivalent Credit Type: Math or Elective This is an advanced course examining the calculus of functions of one variable.
+IB MATH SL/CALCULUS 3-4Year-Long Course: 2435-2436 Grades: 12 Prerequisite: Pre-Calculus or equivalent Credit Type: Math or Elective This course expands on the material covered in calculus 1-2 and then explores further topics including sequences, series, convergence, and Taylor Polynomial.